Over-the-top media service

-An over-the-top media service, also known as over-the-top television (OTT TV, OTT), is a digital distribution service of video and audio delivered directly to viewers via the public Internet, rather than through an over-the-air, cable, satellite, or IPTV provider.
+An over-the-top media service (also known as OTT and over-the-top television) is a digital distribution service of video and accompanying audio delivered directly to viewers via the public Internet, rather than through over-the-air, cable, and satellite television service, or Internet Protocol television (IPTV) (Note: IPTV is the delivery of television content using signals based on the logical Internet protocol, rather than through traditional terrestrial and satellite signal, and cable television format.) provider.
 The term is synonymous with streaming platform.

-OTT services may be subscription-based or free, and are typically accessed via television sets with integrated Smart TV platforms, streaming devices such as Apple TV, Amazon Fire TV and Roku, video game consoles, websites on personal computers, and apps on smartphones and tablets.
+Video OTT services may be subscription-based (SVOD) or free (FAST), and are typically accessed via television sets with integrated Smart TV platforms, digital media players such as Apple TV, Amazon Fire TV and Roku, video game consoles, websites on personal computers, and apps on smartphones and tablets.

 OTT bypasses broadcast, cable, and satellite transmissions—the system through which companies have traditionally acted as controllers or distributors of television content.
 This content may include shows and movies for which the OTT acquired licensed rights from the content owner.
 Programming may also include original content produced by the service or specifically for it.
+By financing and producing their own original episodic series and films, and providing unscripted programs, live sports and events, many OTT services, such as Netflix, operate as modern counterparts to television networks.

-OTT services include paid services such as Netflix or Amazon Prime Video which provide access to subscription-based film and television content (SVOD), or free ad-supported streaming television (FAST) services such as Pluto TV and Tubi.
-OTT services also include a range of "skinny" television offerings by streaming platforms, such as Sling TV and Hulu with Live TV, that provide live streams of specialty channels.
-In 2023, using OTT platforms constituted 38% of global television consumption.
-OTT TV, commonly called streaming television, is the most popular method for watching television in the United States as of 2025.
+OTT service includes streaming services such as Disney+ and Prime Video which offer subscription-based film and television content (SVOD), or free ad-supported streaming television (FAST) such as Pluto TV and Tubi.
+OTT services also include a range of "skinny" television packages by streaming platforms, such as Sling TV and Hulu with Live TV, that provide live streams of specialty channels.

+OTT TV, commonly called streaming television, constituted 38% of global television viewing in 2023.
+OTT service became the most popular method for watching television in the United States in 2025.

+Streaming platforms are also the primary method for the delivery of radio, music, podcasts, and audiobooks over the Internet, known as audio streaming.
+Audio streaming is provided through streaming services such as BBC Sounds, Spotify, and Pandora.

+History

+The origin of OTT dates to March 1998, when Hong Kong Telecom launched interactive multimedia service iTV, the world's first video on demand streaming platform.
+The service also featured music on demand and racing-on-demand. iTV lasted four years before ceasing operations in 2002.